Star Stories, part 6: Parallel Paths (Warriors That Dwell the Earth and the Sky)

 I am Zhaawano Giizhik.
 Welcome to part 6 of the blog series titled Star Stories, in which I connect my storytelling jewelry, occasionally along with artworks of kindred artists, with the ancient Teachings that my ancestors have passed on since they still lived in the Dawn Land in the East - and probably as long as our People have been walking the face of our beloved Aki, the Earthmother.

 Today's Teaching is woven around two beautiful canvases by my favorite Woodland Art painter, Bebaminojmat (Leland Bell ), Loon clan Anishinaabe from the Wikwemikong Unceded First Nation on Manitoulin Island, as well as around two paintings by the late Ojibwe Medicine Painter Miskwaabik Animikii (Norval Morrisseau).
-Additionally, the story features a set of gold wedding bands and a silver belt buckle, both of which I created at my workbench in my jeweler’s studio.
+Additionally, the story features two pen and ink drawings of my hand titled "Homecoming" and "Spring Appears" as well as set of gold wedding bands and a silver belt buckle, both of which I created at my workbench in my jeweler’s studio.
 The set is titled Wiidosendizog Gidookawi'idizowimimi-waang ("Walk In Your Own Footsteps"); the title of the buckle is Gagwedwewin / Bawaagan (The Invocation / Spirit Helper).

 Ever since I was little I felt a special connection with the natural and the supernatural world.
 I had a special place in my heart for the star world and the star knowledge of my distant ancestors, the Anishinaabeg peoples of Upstate Michigan; a knowledge that had sustained their communities for hundreds of years.
 This feeling of kinship grew inside me as I got older.
 As soon as I started writing and making art I decided to honor my Native ancestors by expressing through my creations my love of the celestial bodies.